YofaGh/MangaScraper/README.md

         "url": "boarding-diary",
         "last_downloaded_chapter": null,
         "chapters": []
+    },
+    "Brave New World": {
+        "include": true,
+        "domain": "manhuascan.us",
+        "url": "a-wonderful-new-world",
+        "last_downloaded_chapter": "pass",
+        "chapters": [
+            "chapter-1",
+            "chapter-2"
+        ]
     }
 }
 ```
-> - if the "last_downloaded_chapter" has valid value, do_file.py will automatically add the chapters after "last_downloaded_chapter" to download the list
+> - if the "last_downloaded_chapter" has valid value, do_file.py will automatically add the chapters after "last_downloaded_chapter" to the download list
-> - if the "last_downloaded_chapter" is null, all of the chapters will be added to download the list
+> - if the "last_downloaded_chapter" is null, all of the chapters will be added to the download list
 > - and if the "last_downloaded_chapter" is equal to "pass", only the download list which user filled will be downloaded.

 ## Image merger
 > You can merge all chapters of a manga, a single chapter or any folder that has images in it.
 > before starting the merge process, all the images will be validated to avoid any exception.

 ## PDF Converter
-> You can also convert the chapters to PDF to read them better
+> You can also convert the chapters to PDF to read them better.
 > converting chapters that are merged into fewer images is highly recommended.

 ## Search Engine